endintiers/WildMouse.Unearth.PDFSniffer/README.md

 # WildMouse.Unearth.PDFSniffer
 A command line tool to analyse (lots of) PDF files.
+Build it yourself or just download and run PDFSniffer.exe.

 Wild Mouse's [Unearth](https://unearth.ai) cognitive search tool has to ingest lots (millions!) of PDF files.